rudrasatani13/QS-AI-IDS/README.md

 └── data/                 # Sample PCAP files
 ```

-## 🤝 Contributing
-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m "Add YourFeature"`)
-4. Push to your fork (`git push origin feature/YourFeature`)
-5. Open a Pull Request and describe your changes

 ## 📄 License
 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.